-The specific rules for working out the decline in value of grapevines only apply to grapevines that were planted and first used by you in a primary production business before 1 October 2004.
+The specific rules for working out the decline in value of grapevines apply only to grapevines that were planted and first used by you in a primary production business before 1 October 2004.
 Legislation removing this accelerated income tax write-off for grapevines came into effect from 1 October 2004.
 Any grapevine planted and used in a primary production business before 1 October 2004 will continue to use the specific rules for grapevines.
 If a grapevine was planted and first used by you in a primary production business on or after 1 October 2004, the decline in value of the grapevine is worked out under the provisions relating to horticultural plants (see Horticultural plants on the next page).

-The decline in value of grapevines planted and used in a primary production business before 1 October 2004 is worked out at a rate of 25%, provided you own the land to which the grapevines are affixed, or the grapevines are established on Crown land you hold under lease which is used in a primary production business.
+The decline in value of grapevines planted and used in a primary production business before 1 October 2004 is worked out at a rate of 25%, provided you own the grapevines or you established them on your leased Crown land that is used in a primary production business.